yyjhao/docSum/report/report.md

 However, the dataset we test only includes science papers which are usually long and very well structured.
 It may be worthwhile to investigate the performance of SenRank on different types of articles such as news articles.

-To better access the performance of SenRank, we should apply machine learning techniques to derive a good set of variables $k_a, k_b$ and $m$, also, other co-reference resolution algorithm can be tested.
+To better assess the performance of SenRank, we should apply machine learning techniques to derive a good set of variables $k_a, k_b$ and $m$, also, other co-reference resolution algorithm can be tested.